DarkKowalski/city-info-meshup/README.md

 ## Notice

-Read `Dockerfile.api` and `Dockerfile.api`, you can remove or change gem and npm mirrors
+Read `Dockerfile.api` and `Dockerfile.web`, you can remove or change gem and npm mirrors

 Read `docker-compose.yml` and setup environment variables!